Responsible hosting in Dubai

 Some of the laws that may apply to you are complicated.
 We are providing the links and suggestions below to get you started.
 To be clear: this is not legal advice – it is only a starting point for your research.
 We have not independently verified the links provided, so even when a website or guide is provided by a government agency, you should confirm its accuracy.
 If you have questions, you should contact the appropriate government department, Dubai Municipality, DTCM or other agency directly, or get a local legal advisor or accountant to advise you.

-Holiday rentals in Dubai are subject to the Dubai Holiday Home Rental Regulations (the “Regulations”).
-You should familiarize yourself with the Regulations and especially with Tables 1 and 2 which list the requirements for your Holiday Home to meet the standard acceptable to DTCM.
+Holiday rentals in Dubai are subject to the Administrative Resolution No 1 of 2020 (the “Regulations”) and other laws as listed in the Guide Regulation the Activity of Leasing out holiday Homes (“Guide”) .
+You should familiarize yourself with the Regulations and the Guide and especially with Appendix 1 of the Guide which list the requirements for your Holiday Home to meet the standard acceptable to DTCM.

 As an individual owner you should register your property as a Holiday Home with DTCM online.
-You will be required to submit your personal details, copy of Emirates ID card, passport copy, title deed copy and, if applicable, landlord’s No Objection Certificate.
+You will be required to submit your personal details, copy of Emirates ID card, passport copy, DEWA bill (not older than 3 months), title deed copy and, if applicable, landlord’s No Objection Certificate (using the approved DTCM form).
 DTCM will charge an annual registration fee.
 You should check the website for the most up to date information.

 In Dubai Holiday Homes are classified as “Standard” or “Deluxe” based on the facilities provided.
-You should choose the appropriate classification for your property according to the criteria in the Regulations.
+You should choose the appropriate classification for your property according to the criteria in the Guide.

 Currently there are no personal taxes in Dubai and in general terms there are no corporate taxes under Dubai law (with limited exceptions for the energy and banking industries).
 The tax position is subject to change at any time.
 You should monitor the situation and take professional advice if needed.

-You are responsible for collecting the Tourism Dirham (and any other applicable fees) from your guests and paying this to DTCM.
+You are responsible for collecting the Tourism Dirham (and any other applicable fees) from your guests and paying this to DTCM before the sixteenth (16th) day of the month following its collection.
 The current fees are AED 15 per night for each occupied Deluxe bedroom and AED 10 per night for each occupied Standard bedroom.
-The Tourism Dirham fee should be clearly shown as a separate charge on every invoice or receipt issued to a guest.
-When you register your Holiday Home with DTCM you will be able to generate a month end report of the fees required for your Holiday Home on the website here.
+The Tourism Dirham fee should be collected for a maximum of 30 nights of consecutive stay and should be clearly shown as a separate charge on every invoice or receipt issued to a guest as well as the price lists.
+Tourism Dirham must always be described in any documentation as a fee rather than a tax.

 You may consider adding a rider to your tenancy or mortgage agreement that addresses the concerns of these parties and outlines the responsibilities and liabilities of all parties.